rust-lang/book/second-edition/src/ch18-01-all-the-places-for-patterns.md

 }
 ```

-<span class="caption">Listing 18-5: A function signature uses patterns in the
+<span class="caption">Listing 18-6: A function signature uses patterns in the
 parameters</span>

 The `x` part is a pattern!
-In a similar way as we did with `let`, we could
+Like we did with `let`, we could match a tuple in a
-match a tuple in a function’s arguments.
-Listing 18-6 shows how we could split
+function’s arguments to the pattern.
+Listing 18-7 splits apart the values in a
-apart the values in a tuple as part of passing the tuple to a function:
+tuple as we pass it to a function:

 <span class="filename">Filename: src/main.rs</span>